AdobeAtAdobe/kirby_docs/acpdr/api-specification/markdown/narrative/tutorials/data_access_tutorial/data_access_tutorial.md

 1. GET /batches : Returns a list of batches under your organization (batchID)
 2. GET /dataSetFiles : Returns a list of files under your organization(fileID)

-For more information regarding the Catalog API, please refer to the [TODO: Catalog API Reference](TODO)
+For more information regarding the Catalog API, please refer to the [API Reference](apireference.html#!acpdr/catalog.yaml)

 ### 1.1 Retrieving a list of batches under your IMS Organization